Codex xcix

 Detail, Kongeriget Danmark, Olsen, 1841

 In 1842 the Generalstaben and the cartographic part of the Videnskabernes Selskab were combined into the Generalstabens topografiske Afdeling.
-This new department began a new survey of the Kingdom (1842-1895) using more advanced methods.
-These ordinance surveys, the Hoje Målebordsblade, became the first complete 1:20,000 scale mapping of the country, and were published as lithographs beginning in 1864.
+This new department began a new survey of the Kingdom that resulted in the Hoje Målebordsblade.
+Here are two more details:

 Hoje Målebordsblade, click for larger image